0xStruct/mina-anons/lab/README.md

-# Mina Anons - lab
+# Mina-anons: 🔬 LAB

 Lab is a playground where small legos for BIG ideas are built and tested.

-This development process is to make iterative followable progress while exploring the less explored territory of `Mina x Ethereum` and `Mina x Bitcoin` as inspired by Mina's ECDSA support.
+This development process is to make iterative and followable progress while exploring the less explored territory of `Mina x Ethereum` and `Mina x Bitcoin` as inspired by Mina's ECDSA support.

 These smaller legos will then be utilized later to create full-stack ZkApps.